The Width of Downsets: The Maximum Width of a Downset

 Recall that in the {\it binary} ordering on $\Bn$ we have $A<B$ if $\max (A \triangle B) \in B$, and that in the {\it simplicial} ordering on $\Bn$ we have $A<B$ if either $|A| < |B|$ or else $|A| = |B|$ and $\min (A \triangle B) \in A$.
 Thus in the binary ordering we `go up in subcubes', and also the restriction to a level is the colex order, while in the simplicial ordering we `go up in levels', with the restriction to a level being the lex ordering.
 These are the standard two orderings on $\Bn$: for example, initial segments of the simplicial ordering solve the vertex-isoperimetric problem while initial segments of the binary ordering solve the edge-isoperimetric problem (see e.g. [1] for details).

 In contrast, here we need a modification of the simplicial ordering.
 Let us define the {\it level-colex} ordering on $\Bn$ by setting $A<B$ if either $|A| < |B|$ or else $|A| = |B|$ and $\max (A \triangle B) \in B$.
 In other words, we go up in levels, but in each level we use colex instead of lex.
-Our aim is to show that initial segments of the level-colex order maximize the width, among downsets of a given size.
+Our aim is to give a direct proof of a lovely result of Engel and Leck \cite{EL} that, among downsets of a given size, initial segments of the level-colex order maximize the width.
 The point is that, if we are going to take a downset with say all sets of size less than $k$ and also some $k$-sets, then we want those $k$-sets to have small shadow -- so by the Kruskal-Katona theorem (\cite{Ka}, \cite {Kr}, cf. \cite{BB}) we should take those $k$-sets to be an initial segment of the colex order.
 Interestingly, we know of no other problem for which this level-colex ordering provides the extremal examples.

-Part of the difficulty in proving our result arises from the fact that, in an initial segment of the level-colex ordering, the set of maximal elements may not form a maximum-sized antichain.
-The maximal elements do often achieve the width (for example, when we have all sets of size at most $k$), but not always (for example, when our initial segment has size 1 greater than this).
+Part of the difficulty in proving this result arises from the fact that, in an initial segment of the level-colex ordering, the set of maximal elements may not form a maximum-sized antichain.
+The maximal elements do often achieve the width (for example, when we have all sets of size at most $k$ for $k \le (n + 1)/2$), but not always (for example, when our initial segment has size 1 greater than this).
 We also mention in passing that if one wished to prove the result only for certain sizes (namely when our initial segment consists of all sets of size at most $k$) then other methods are available.

 Our method is based on the use of `codimension-1 compressions', which were originally introduced in \cite{BL}.
 We need a small amount of notation.
 It is slightly more convenient to view $\B(n)$ explicitly as a power set -- we will write $\Po(X)$ for the power set of a set $X$.
 For a set system $\A$ on $[n]$ (i.e. $\A \subseteq \Bn$), and $1 \le i \le n$, the {\it i-sections} of $\A$ are the set systems on $[n] -\{i\}$ given by